 Why was Alan able to snag the last available Crater Lake lodge room?
 In a word—snow.
 The Rim Drive that encircles America’s deepest lake doesn’t usually open until early July, especially during a year of heavy winter snow.
-This leaves spring visitors with beautiful views but less to do than on a summer visit to Crater Lake National Park.
+This leaves spring visitors with beautiful views but less to do than on a summer visit.

-But, even though activities are limited, we highly recommend a Crater Lake trip during May.
+But, even though activities are limited, visiting Crater Lake in May offers special opportunities that you won’t experience in the summer.
 The lack of crowds more than makes up for fewer things to do.
-And active boomer travelers can still find a national park adventure or two.
+And active boomer travelers can still find a national park adventure or two, especially if you like snowshoeing or hiking surrounded by a beautiful white landscape.

-What to expect on a Crater Lake Trip in May
+What to expect on a Crater Lake May Trip

-During our Crater Lake trip, we lucked out with crystal clear weather and cornflower blue skies.
-However statistics show that on May visits the lake may be invisible (due to clouds) 20% of the time, although that decreases to 10% in June.
+During our May trip, we lucked out with crystal clear weather and cornflower blue skies.
+However statistics show that Crater Lake weather in May can be cloudy with limited visibility of the lake (due to clouds) 20% of the time, although that decreases to 10% in June.

-Although snow covered the ground on our visit, making hiking trails inaccessible, we still found plenty to do: photographing Wizard Island—the cinder cone in Crater Lake—from about every angle possible, watching sunrises and sunsets from rocking chairs at Crater Lake Lodge, and staring at the incredibly tall snow banks on the sides of the roads.
+Although snow covered the ground on our visit, making hiking trails inaccessible, we still found plenty to do: photographing Wizard Island—the cinder cone in the lake—from about every angle possible, watching sunrises and sunsets from rocking chairs at Crater Lake Lodge, and staring at the incredibly tall snow banks on the sides of the roads.

 Hardy hikers carry snowshoes with them to access the unplowed portions of the Rim Drive.
 If you don’t have any, Rim Village provides snowshoe rentals.
 The rangers at the Visitors Center or the staff at Crater Lake Lodge also offer advice about other trails to snowshoe.